 How to install Clojure

 Let's get Clojure installed on your system.
-This guide will help you install the following software.
+This guide will help you through the following steps to get Clojure installed.

 The Java Virtual Machine (JVM) and related development tools